SaxonHelina/ZCV-Al-intelligent-encrypted-trading-glasses-/README.md

 libc.so.6 => /lib64/libc.so.6 (0x00007f250d980000)
 /lib64/ld-linux-x86-64.so.2 (0x00007f250ed35000)
 (If failed, run rm -rf cvm-runtime && git submodule init && git submodule update and try again)

-The AI assistant employs machine learning models to enhance its decision-making capabilities.
-These models are trained on historical data to predict market trends and suggest optimal strategies.
-The training process involves:

-Data Collection: Gathering historical market data.
-Preprocessing: Cleaning and normalizing the data.
-Model Training: Using algorithms like neural networks to train the model.
-Evaluation: Assessing the model's performance and accuracy.
-Hardware Functionality:

-The AI assistant integrates with hardware components such as cameras and microphones to facilitate voice and gesture recognition.
-The hardware setup includes:

-Camera: Captures real-time video for gesture detection.
-Microphone: Records audio for voice command processing.
-Processing Unit: Handles data processing and AI computations.
-Blockchain Integration:

-To ensure secure and transparent data management, the AI assistant utilizes blockchain technology.
-This integration provides:

-Data Integrity: Ensures that data cannot be tampered with.
-Transparency: Allows users to view transaction histories.
-Security: Protects sensitive information through encryption.
-Note:

-Ensure your system has a webcam for gesture detection and a microphone for voice commands